 You need an expert well-versed in both areas, that is, getting the best result for you within a divorce proceeding, and making sure that result benefits you financially.
 This is where a forensic accountant comes in.
 If you think we can help you, please discuss this with your lawyer in the first instance and ask them to contact us.

-Read on to learn more about the use of a forensic accountant in divorce and how Alexander’s team of experienced accountants can help you during the separation process.
+Read on to learn more about the use of a forensic accountant in divorce and how Alexander’s team of experienced accountants can assist your lawyer during the separation process.
 Forensic accounting is an area that has developed to impressive heights in the last decade or so, and a divorce case is just one form of legal procedure that it can assist in.

 What is a forensic accountant?